malept/vimfiles/README.rst

 *exactly* is going on before installing it, instead of blindly copying and pasting into your local config (which is never a good idea to begin with).

-This particular configuration attempts to emphasize the using Vim keybindings, as opposed to emulating other editors' keybindings.
+This particular configuration attempts to emphasize using Vim's keybindings, as opposed to emulating other editors' keybindings.

 Installation